sauxpa/starter-academic/content/post/markov_epidemic/index.md

 A few years ago, I had the chance to work at ENS Cachan (now ENS Paris-Saclay) on statistical inference of networks based on how information propagates on them.
 Back then, we used to think in terms of networks of individuals subject to diseases that spread among neighbors, but more realistic application domains were thought to be computer malwares or viral marketing online.
 Obviously times have changed, and with several weeks of lockdown ahead, I thought about revisiting some of this work in the light of the recent events.

-This article aims to describe a simple model to simulate random disease outbreak and provide empirical evidence of the role of the network topology.
+This article aims to describe a simple model to simulate random disease outbreaks and provide empirical evidence of the role of the network topology.
 In layman's terms, the sparser the network, such as one describing a population under lockdown, the slower the propagation and the flatter the epidemic peak.

 This post is intended to be fairly non-technical.
 All experiments shown are based on numerical models and do not claim to accurately represent real-life epidemics.
 All the code (a small Python library and a few notebooks) and more detailed mathematical explanations can be found [HERE](https://github.com/sauxpa/markov_epidemic).

 ## Why stochastic models?

 The use of randomness to simulate complex systems is ubiquitous in mathematics, engineering and sciences in general.
-The general principle is to build an engine to generate plausible scenarios for the evolution of the system and sample multiple independent realizations to study the average or extreme behaviors.
+The general principle is to build an engine to generate plausible scenarios for the evolution of the system and sample multiple independent realisations to study the average or extreme behaviours.

 Before we move on to such models, let us briefly recall some standard deterministic models in epidemiology.
 These are called compartmental models, because they model the evolution of a patient as going through successive stages, or compartments.
 Three popular variants of this idea are :